TomasVotruba/laravelize/README.md

-# Laravelize - Toolkit to help with your Symfony to Laravel migration
+# Laravelize - Make Symfony to Laravel migration faster and easier

 ## Install